 If you used TurboTax to file your previous year return, your adjusted gross income should transfer into your current return.

 If it does not transfer, the prior year adjusted gross income is on your prior year Form 1040.

-Here's how to enter the state and local income taxes in TurboTax:
+Here's how to enter your tax refund information in TurboTax:

 For more information, see Information About 1099-G.